10sun/iot-predictive-maintenance/README.md

 # Internet of Things : Predictive Maintenance
 This repository contains notebooks and scripts to get you started experimenting with predictive maintenance models.

+The data for this project can be found [here](https://ti.arc.nasa.gov/tech/dash/pcoe/prognostic-data-repository/#turbofan).

+This repository is meant to accompany [this blog post](TODO: link blog post here).

 ## Getting Started

 ### Generating Train and Test Data